 All Tesla vehicles are designed with aerodynamic efficiency in mind.
-That’s the reason for handles for all it’s vehicles to be flush with the body.
+That's why handles for all its vehicles are flush with the body.

 Raising all windows to the maximum helps reduce the aerodynamic drag.

-Also, closing all the windows adds to your overall experience of driving a fully electric car.
-EVs don’t have an engine so you hear all the sounds from the road that you never noticed on your ICE vehicles.
+Also, closing all the windows adds to your overall experience driving a fully electric car.
+EVs like Tesla don't have an engine, so you hear all the sounds from the road that you never noticed on your ICE vehicles.

 19. Drafting helps

-Headwind and crosswind can lead to a drain of the battery as your vehicle will be working harder to keep up the speed you’re doing.
+Headwind and crosswind can lead to a drain of the battery as your vehicle will need to work harder to keep up the speed you’re doing.

 Here are a few tips regarding various weather conditions.

 It is normal to see increased energy consumption in cold winter months as the cold reduces the range of the battery quite significantly.